CAHbKA-IV/Packager-for-Unix/README.md

 /opt/ocsinventory/scripts/create_crontab.sh
 ```

-For starting inventarization manually you can use
+To start inventarization manually you can use

 ```shell
 /opt/ocsinventory/scripts/execute_agent.sh